Critics fear the German football will be dismantled

 Although the new project is ambitious, it poses a problem for German football – especially for the German Football League (GFL).
 With the end of Ingolstadt and Hildesheim, a number of the top German players had no perspective at first.
 In Hildesheim, after the planned change of team to ELF, the Invaders were not registered with the GFL.
 In Ingolstadt, the dukes move to the third class.

 There was also collateral damage in Hamburg and Frankfurt, with ELF Sea Devils and Galaxy recruiting players, coaches and officials from GFL Elmshorn Fighting Pirates and Frankfurt Universe on such a scale that the clubs ran into trouble.
 Elmshorn no longer reports the first division, Universe tries to create a GFL team from second and third division personnel.
-With no first division relegated team relegated next season, it is hoped that the main team will return to competition again by 2022.
+With no top flight relegated next season, the main team hopes to compete again by 2022.

 “I’m really sorry for the players,” says former coach Hildesheim.
 ELF has already left “a mess,” says association spokesman and board member Axel Streich.
 “Football is not promoted here, it is hurting.”
 In teams that will not compete in ELF, “the players are the spoiled ones”.
 Esume counters: “It’s not as if we have breathed in these clubs with all their players and coaches.
 They have all volunteered to join us.
 This is their right.”
 The GFL view is different.
 Ultimately, “ELF sites use existing structures and capitalize on their own business,” says Streich.